How to Do the Farmers Walk Exercise to Work Your Whole Body

 2. It helps build your core

 The muscles of your abdomen, lower back, and trunk do more than power you through sit-ups and leg lifts: they also protect your spine.
-The farmers walk exercise forces these core muscles — front, sides, and back — to keep you upright and aligned while you move.
+The loaded carry forces these core muscles — front, sides, and back — to keep you upright and aligned while you move.

 3. It burns tons of calories